 Lewis and Clark Northwest Writing Institute offers classes for community members.

 The Multnomah Arts Center offers some wonderful literary arts classes.

-Portland State University has a few different graduate programs in writing.
+Portland State University has a few different academic programs in creative writing.

 VoiceCatcher is a nonprofit connecting and empowering women writers in Portland.